microsoft/wpa/.github/playbook_intro.md

 - To understand detailed changes in collaboration metrics over time, you can use `period_change()` to visualize the distribution across the population in a _before vs after_ comparison.
 - To understand what metrics have changed the most with respect to time, you can use `IV_by_period()`, which uses the _before vs after_ as an outcome variable to calculate which Workplace Analytics metrics have had the greatest impact according to Information Value.

+### Onboarding and Training Experience
+- The same baseline functions, such as `*_summary()`, `*_line()` or `*_trend()`,  can be run between _new hires_ and _existing employees_.
+The data can be wrangled to isolate the first `n` person-weeks and compare such weeks with onboarded weeks.
+- `identify_tenure()` can be used at the beginning for understanding the distribution of employee tenure, provided that a valid `HireDate` organizational variable is available.

 ## Employee Wellbeing

 ### Essentials
 The key metrics in relation to **Employee Wellbeing** are _Work Week Span_, _Collaboration Hours_, and _After-hours collaboration hours_, which can be visualized in a number of ways.
 You can start with the `capacity_report()` which provides a baseline of this view.

 - Rank all groups by their group average: the functions to use are `workloads_rank()`, `collab_rank()`, and `afterhours_rank()`.
-- Distribution of capacity metrics: `*_fizz()` functions offer a way of quickly visualizing the distribution of the capacity metrics.
+- Distribution of capacity metrics:`*_fizz()` functions offer a way of quickly visualizing the distribution of the capacity metrics.
 For the traditionalist, you can also use `create_boxplot()` for the given metric to create boxplot views.
-- Visualize hourly collaboration with `workpatterns_area()`
+- Visualize hourly collaboration with `workpatterns_area()`.
+Interesting views include analysing _Sent emails by time of day_, which can illustrate whether employees are still highly active outside of work hours.
 - Any of the `workloads_*`, `collab_*` and `afterhours_*` functions.

 ### Advanced